 Strengthen Your Bottom Line

-Combine that with the fact that 72% of disabled customers are forced to abandon a website (and a potential purchase) if it’s difficult to navigate according to Usable.
-Not only does that equate to lost sales and reservations, but the excluded users are going to a direct competitor as a default.
+Combine that with the fact that 72% of disabled customers are forced to abandon a website (and a potential purchase) when it’s difficult to navigate according to Usable.
+Not only does that equate to lost sales and reservations, but the excluded users are going to your direct competitor.

 It doesn’t stop there, however.
-A website optimized for accessibility also drastically boosts your SEO efforts.
-Google, Bing and other search engines reward sites that provide a great user experience to all online visitors, and punish ones that don’t.
-If users are constantly having issues on your website, the algorithm will bring down your ranking in the search results.
+A website optimized for accessibility also boosts your SEO efforts.
+Google, Bing and other search engines reward sites that provide a great user experience to all online visitors.

 By prioritizing web accessibility, business owners can expect to see lower bounce rates, more traffic and a higher number of conversions.

-Avoid Costly Web Accessibility Lawsuits & Legal Fines
+Avoid Costly Website Accessibility Lawsuits & Legal Fines

-The increasing importance of digital media in our day-to-day lives means that there are more laws that protect those with disabilities than ever before.
-In addition to the ADA, new legislation has been enacted across the world, such as the European Accessibility Act and Australia’s Disability Discrimination Act.
+The increasing importance of digital media in our day-to-day lives means that there are more laws that assure those with disabilities have equal access.
+In addition to the ADA (Americans wtih Disabilites Act), new legislation has been enacted across the world, such as the European Accessibility Act, Australia’s Disability Discrimination Act and Canada’s Accessible Canada Act.

-Instead, you can protect your organization from legal risk by working with accredited technicians to adjust your website according to official standards like the Web Content Accessibility Guidelines 2.1.
+You can protect your organization from legal risk by working with accredited technicians to adjust your website according to the official standards Web Content Accessibility Guidelines.
 These guidelines were created to meet the online needs of those with disabilities and are used as an international baseline for compliance.

 Enhance Your Brand Through Inclusivity

 The core of web accessibility is about improving the quality of life for real people.
-It provides equal opportunity for everyone to participate in society—giving a voice to those with disabilities and other conditions.
+It provides equal opportunity for everyone to participate in society.

 A well-integrated accessibility plan and commitment can do wonders for your brand image and resonates with all customers.
 In addition to reaching those with disabilities, you will also strike a chord with their massive network of family and friends who are personally sympathetic to the cause.
 It humanizes your brand and delivers a huge boost to the customer experience.